President, Toyota de Mexico

-Mike Bafan is president of Toyota Motor Manufacturing de Baja California (TMMBC) which produces Tacoma trucks.
-In November 2015, Bafan was appointed president of Toyota Motor Manufacturing de Guanajuato (TMMGT).
-TMMGT’s start of production is scheduled for 2019 to build Corolla.
+Mike Bafan is president of Toyota de Mexico responsible for manufacturing, corporate shared services and government affairs.
+In his role, he oversees production at Toyota Motor Manufacturing de Baja California (TMMBC) which builds Tacoma trucks; and in November 2015, he was appointed president of Toyota Motor Manufacturing de Guanajuato (TMMGT).
+TMMGT’s start of production is scheduled for 2020 to build Tacoma.

 Bafan joined Toyota in May of 2006 as general manager of production engineering at Toyota Motor Engineering & Manufacturing, Inc. (TEMA) to lead the engineering and production process activities on the West Coast.

 Prior to joining Toyota, Bafan worked 22 years at General Motors.
 Two of those years at the New United Motor Manufacturing Inc. (NUMMI), Toyota’s former joint venture with GM in Fremont, Calif.